thevickypedia/Jarvis/README.md

 ### Setup
    - Clone this [repository](https://github.com/thevickypedia/Jarvis.git) or download it from [pypi](https://pypi.org/project/jarvis-ironman/)
-   - Run the following commands in command line/terminal:
+   - Run the following commands in a command-line/terminal:
-        - `cd lib && chmod +x install.sh` - Makes [installation file](https://github.com/thevickypedia/Jarvis/blob/master/lib/install.sh) as executable.
-        - `python3 -m venv venv` - Creates a virtual env named `venv`
+     1. `python3 -m venv venv` - Creates a virtual env named `venv`
-        - `source venv/bin/activate` - Activates the virtual env `venv`
+     2. `source venv/bin/activate` - Activates the virtual env `venv`
-        - `which python` - Validate which python is being used.
+     3. `which python` - Validate which python is being used.
 Should be the one within the virtual env `venv`
+     4. `chmod +x lib/install.sh` - Makes [installation file](https://github.com/thevickypedia/Jarvis/blob/master/lib/install.sh) as executable.
-        - `bash installs.sh` - Installs the required libraries/modules.
+     5. `bash lib/installs.sh` - Installs the required libraries/modules.
-        - [`python jarvis.py`](https://git.io/JBnPz) - BOOM, you're all set, go ahead and interact with Jarvis
+     6. [`python jarvis.py`](https://git.io/JBnPz) - BOOM, you're all set, go ahead and interact with Jarvis.

-> :warning: &nbsp; Running on Windows OS might still have known issues, since it is still a WIP.
-> Please [raise an issue](https://github.com/thevickypedia/Jarvis/issues/new) if any bugs were to be found.
+        1. [PyCharm](https://www.jetbrains.com/pycharm/download) or similar IDE preferred to initiate Jarvis (Step `vi.`) to keep `stdout` clear.

 ### ENV Variables
 Environment variables are loaded from a `.env` file and validated using `pydantic`